jamesmontemagno/InAppBillingPlugin/docs/PurchaseNonConsumable.md

 On Android you must call `FinalizePurchaseAsync` within 3 days when a purchase is validated.
 Please read the [Android documentation on Pending Transactions](https://developer.android.com/google/play/billing/integrate#pending) for more information.

-On iOS you must also call
+On iOS you must also call `FinalizePurchaseAsync`.
+This is a change from earlier versions of the plugin which would finalize the purchase for you.

 Example:
 ```csharp